 Born in Moscow, Katia Skanavi has been impressing audiences, critics and fellow performers alike with her vibrant pianism and sensitive musicality.
-A former finalist at the Van Cliburn competition, she is a favoured partner of musicians of the calibre of Yuri Bashmet and Gidon Kremer, both as a concerto soloist and a chamber music partner.
+A former finalist at the Van Cliburn competition, she is a favorite partner of musicians like Leonidas Kavakos, Yuri Bashmet and Gidon Kremer, both as a soloist with the Salzburg Camerata, Moscow Soloists, Kremerata Baltica and a chamber music partner.

 Katia Skanavi comes from a culturally rich Greek – Russian family.
 She began her musical studies in Moscow at the School for Gifted Children and at the age of 12 she gave her first public concert with orchestra in the Grand Hall of the Moscow Tchaikovsky Conservatory, performing Kabalevsky’s third piano concerto under the composer’s direction.
 On her 18th birthday she became a multiple prize-winner in the finals of the Marguerite Long-Jacques Thibaud Competition in Paris.
 Appearances followed at the world’s major concert venues, including the Musikverein and Konzerthaus in Vienna, the Amsterdam Concertgebouw, and Suntory Hall in Tokyo.

-In the coming season she will be participating in a show of legendary Moscow drama theater "Sovremennik" - a play integrating and counterpointing music of J.S.Bach, Alfred Schnittke and texts by Josef Brodsky.
+Katia is participating in a show of legendary Moscow drama theater "Sovremennik" - a play integrating and counterpointing music of J.S.Bach, Alfred Schnittke and texts by Josef Brodsky.

 Her next recital CD will be released in 2017 with Sonatas by Beethoven, Schumann and Prokofiev.